-PROGRAM: SEMESTER/ A# Last Name First Middle Initial Date of B Sirth (MM/DD/YY) Street Address City State Zip code Phone number where you can be reached Email address Health Care Provider Nection 2: DESCRIBE Address EALTH STATUS (To be comple Phone ection 3: REQUIRED EVALUATION FOR C CLINICAL PARTICIPATION ( Го be completed by HC P): y?( e.g. Ability to walk, lift 35 lbs, ution and the length of time you es d periods of time) [ ] NO [ ] YES g specific dates. periods of tim ne, be exposed to noxious here any clinical restrictions?(e., fumes) [ ] No [ ] YES ation and the length of time you expense. ient in the hospital setting in an is mitation and the length of time yo that he/she is fre- with the perform e from physical or mental impairment which would impose luding the habituation or addiction a potential risk to: clients found to the best of my knowledges, self, others, or might interferents, narcotics, alcohol, or other drug [ ] NO, The follows ing active problems were identified which may interfere wit h the performance of his/ her duties Signature and STAM MP of Examining Physic ian, Nurse Practitioner, or Physi cian's Assistant: date Addresss: Dhana Num 1
+PROGRAM: SEMESTER/ A# Last Name First Middle Initial Date of B Sirth (MM/DD/YY) Street Address City State Zip code Phone number where y you can be reached Email address Health Care Provider Nection 2: DESCRIBE Address EALTH STATUS (To be comple Phone ection 3: REQUIRED EVALUATION FOR C CLINICAL PARTICIPATION (Го be completed by HC (P): y?(e.g. Ability to walk, lift 35 lbs, ition and the length of time you e periods of tim ne, be exposed to noxious here any clinical restrictions? (e. fumes) [] No [] YES ation and the length of time you expense. ient in the hospital setting in an is mitation and the length of time yo that he/she is free with the perform e from physical or mental l examination as indicated on the a impairment which would impose luding the habituation or addiction dual's behavior. a potential risk to: clients s, self, others, or might interfere • identified which may interfere wit h the performance of his/ her duties Signature and STAM AP of Examining Physic ian, Nurse Practitioner, or Physi cian's Assistant: date .
+Addresss: Dhono Num 1